magento/devdocs/src/guides/v2.4/config-guide/prod/config-reference-systemxml.md

 ### Default Values

-The default values for fields can be set in the module's `config.xml` file located under `etc/config.xml` by specicfying the default value under the section / group / field ID.
+The default values for fields can be set in the module's `config.xml` file located under `etc/config.xml` by specifying the default value under the section / group / field ID.

 ### Example: Setting the default value for `ANOTHER_UNIQUE_FIELD_ID`